 “So you can imagine my delight when I took the call from the Housing team offering me this flat.
 My sister and I were in tears, we couldn’t believe it.
 I had visions of having to move away from my family, to a place where I would be isolated, but here I am in a lovely flat, with nice neighbours, in a great location and most importantly, I feel safe – I am so happy.”

-Each project has also helped sustain a programme of community benefit with a range of initiatives tailored to meet the needs of od community members, local groups and projects.
-In total, 4 full-time jobs, 3 trade apprenticeships, 12 work placements and a series of curriculum support programmes for schools were achieved over a 2-year period.
+Each project has helped sustain a programme of community benefit with a range of initiatives tailored to meet the needs of od community members, local groups and projects.
+In total, 4 full-time jobs, 3 trade apprenticeships, 12 work placements and a series of curriculum support programmes for schools.

-Most recently, a £4000 donation was provided to the Include Me 2 Club in Barrhead as a direct result of the Balgraystone development comprising – 48 affordable homes – that commenced on-site in October 2020.
+Most recently, a £4000 donation was provided to the Include Me 2 Club in Barrhead as a direct result of the Balgraystone development comprising – 48 affordable homes – that is due for completion in 2021.

 All of the projects that are constructed as part of East Renfrewshire Council and CCG’ strategic partnership are procured via the Scottish Procurement Alliance (SPA) framework.